Drum: Military uses

 Chinese troops used tàigǔ drums to motivate troops, to help set a marching pace, and to call out orders or announcements.
 For example, during a war between Qi and Lu in 684 BC, the effect of drum on soldiers' morale is employed to change the result of a major battle.
 Fife-and-drum corps of Swiss mercenary foot soldiers also used drums.
 They used an early version of the snare drum carried over the player's right shoulder, suspended by a strap (typically played with one hand using traditional grip).
 It is to this instrument that the English word "drum" was first used.
 Similarly, during the English Civil War rope-tension drums would be carried by junior officers as a means to relay commands from senior officers over the noise of battle.
 These were also hung over the shoulder of the drummer and typically played with two drum sticks.
 Different regiments and companies would have distinctive and unique drum beats only they recognized.
 In the mid-19th century, the Scottish military started incorporating pipe bands into their Highland regiments.

 During pre-Columbian warfare, Aztec nations were known to have used drums to send signals to the battling warriors.
 The Nahuatl word for drum is roughly translated as huehuetl.

 The Rig Veda, one of the oldest religious scriptures in the world, contains several references to the use of the Dundhubi (war drum).
-Arya tribes charged into battle to the beating of the war drum and chanting of a hymn that appears in Book VI of the Rig Veda and also the Atharva Veda where it is referred to as the "Hymn to the battle drum".
+Arya tribes charged into battle to the beating of the war drum and chanting of a hymn that appears in Book VI of the Rig Veda and also the Atharva Veda.
+The dundhuhi was considered sacred and to capture one in battle would signal defeat of the enemy.

 Types

+The miruthangam is also known as the Devavadyam which translates to the instrument of God.